josmar-crwdstffng/angular/aio/content/guide/component-styles.md

 <div class="alert is-helpful">

 You should not add selectors \(other than `:host-context`\) in front of the `:host` selector to style a component based on the outer context of the component's view.
-Such selectors are not scoped to a component's view and will select the outer context, but it's not built-in behavior.
+Such selectors are not scoped to a component's view and will select the outer context, but it is not built-in behavior.
 Use `:host-context` selector for that purpose instead.

 </div>

 ### :host-context

-Sometimes it's useful to apply styles to elements within a component's template based on some condition in an element that is an ancestor of the host element.
+Sometimes it is useful to apply styles to elements within a component's template based on some condition in an element that is an ancestor of the host element.
 For example, a CSS theme class could be applied to the document `<body>` element, and you want to change how your component looks based on that.

 Use the `:host-context()` pseudo-class selector, which works just like the function form of `:host()`.